 But that also means I was able to approach this as a regular historical YA romance and just look at the story as it is.
 I didn’t have any preconceived ideas about how the characters should be, so my take on it might be slightly different.

+I ended up really enjoying this book!
 The author had to take some creative freedom with Alex and Eliza’s lives, but I liked what she came up with.
-The story mostly spans the time between their meeting and marriage (pretty sure this shouldn’t be a spoiler).
-There were certain areas I wanted to see more of in order to get more into the story, buuuut I get that this story had to work around real events.
+The story mostly spans the time between their meeting and marriage (this should not be a spoiler).
+There were certain areas I wanted to see more of in order to get more into the story, buuuut I get that it’s probably hard when you have to work around real events.
 It was mostly just fun to see someone else’s take on well-known historical figures.

-I liked that we got to see the perspectives of both Alex & Eliza and that they fit their age and era (because I was obviously alive in that time period and totally know what I’m talking about).
-Sometimes the dialogue was a bit cheesy, but I genuinely liked them and got really invested in the story.
+I liked that we got to see the perspectives of both Alex & Eliza, too.
+Sometimes the dialogue was a bit cheesy, but the characters themselves still fit their age and era.
 The setting felt realistic as well!

-Actually, my favorite part was the occasional moments between Hamilton and the other soldiers.
-I know this is a love story (and I DID like that part), but I was more interested in the troops at times.
+My favorite part was actually the minimal stuff between Hamilton and the other soldiers.
+I know this is a love story (and I DID like that part), but I was more interested in Washington and the troops at times.

-My extreme love for anything involving the Revolution miiiiight have influenced my rating, too.
-I just love this time period and was thrilled to find a story that got right to the plot.
-Nothing is super complex, but it also never lost my interest.
-It’s a fast read that would probably still be fun even if you don’t know American history or the musical!
+Mostly, I just love this time period and was thrilled to find a story that got right to the plot.
+Nothing is overly complex, but it also never lost my interest.
+It’s a fast read that would probably still be fun even if you don’t know a ton about American history!

 a Rafflecopter giveaway